-Finally, it has now been known that these five ULFA leaders who had gone missing in the Operation All-Clear of 2003 have been under secret custody of Bhutan Government itself in their Jail.
-The exact location of these ULFA men is not known yet but in most likelihood they have been kept together in the same location.
-This explosive discovery has been made by a special investigation by Times of Assam.
+Finally, it has now been known that these five ULFA leaders who had gone missing in the Operation All-Clear of 2003 have been under secret custody of the Bhutan Government itself in their Jail.
+The exact location of these ULFA men is not known yet but in the most likelihood, they have been kept together in the same location.
+This explosive discovery has been made by a special investigation by the Times of Assam.

-Although Bhutan authorities have never agreed or declared that these ULFA leaders are in their custody, it has been understood that Bhutan has long kept these leaders with them as a defense against probable threat from ULFA after driving them out from their camps in 2003 through army operation.
+Although Bhutan authorities have never agreed or declared that these ULFA leaders are in their custody, it has been understood that Bhutan has long kept these leaders with them as a defense against the probable threats from ULFA after driving them out from their camps in 2003 through the army operation.

-With almost the entire section of the ULFA now coming to lateral talks with the Government of India, the presence of these missing ULFA men, who forms a part of the central committee of the ULFA would have played a crucial part.
-Bhutan needs to play the role of a good neighbor and either handover these men to India or release them for future relationship with its neighbors.
+With almost the entire section of the ULFA now coming to lateral talks with the Government of India, the presence of these missing ULFA men, who form a part of the central committee of the ULFA would have played a crucial part.
+Bhutan needs to play the role of a good neighbor and either hand over these men to India or release them for future relationships with its neighbors.